alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 My professor was very understanding.

-For a few days after that choice, I found myself idly considering whether I could put together an application, and had to mentally beat myself with a newspaper.
+For a few days after making my choice, I found myself idly considering whether I could put together an application, and had to mentally beat myself with a newspaper.
 You can't change your mind!
 Application deadlines were 3 days ago!
 It's done!
 Live your life with the choice you made.